Indiana Court Records

 - Sexually violent predators and all sex offenders against children cannot have a residence within 1 mile of a victim’s home.

-- They do not have permission to work for pay or volunteer on school property, youth center, or a public park.
+- They do not have permission to work for pay or volunteer on school property, a youth center, or a public park.